Gagankumarkj/Super-Store-sales-Analysis/README.md

 - For example, some sub-categories like Phones and Chairs show better margin control, even at moderate discounts.
 # Regional Profit Distribution
-- he Map Visualization shows profits concentrated in key metropolitan areas: o Highest Profit States include New York, Illinois (Chicago), and Pennsylvania
+- The Map Visualization shows profits concentrated in key metropolitan areas:
+   - o Highest Profit States include New York, Illinois (Chicago), and Pennsylvania
 - This spatial insight helps in focusing marketing and inventory strategies based on regional performance.
 # Interactive Filters / Slicers
-The dashboard includes dynamic slicers to drill down the analysis:
+# The dashboard includes dynamic slicers to drill down the analysis:
--Date Range
+- Date Range
- Region
+- Region
-• Customer Segment
+- Customer Segment
-• Product Category
+- Product Category
-• Month
+- Month
-• Sub-Category
+- Sub-Category
 These slicers empower users to customize views for deeper, segment-wise insights and scenario planning.
 # Recommendations